apache/activemq-artemis/docs/user-manual/en/using-server.md

 ## System properties

-Apache ActiveMQ can take a system property on the command line for configuring logging.
+Apache ActiveMQ Artemis can take a system property on the command line for configuring logging.

 For more information on configuring logging, please see the section on